Gilles Simon: 2008: Reaching top 10

-On September 14, Simon won his third title of the year and fifth ATP title, defeating Carlos Moyà at the 2008 BCR Open Romania.
-Simon entered the 2008 Madrid Masters the following month, defeating no. 11 James Blake and no. 14 Ivo Karlović to reach the semifinals.
-In the semifinals, he defeated world no. 1 Rafael Nadal in three sets, in a match that lasted 3 hours and 23 minutes.
-Simon lost the final to world no.4 Andy Murray in straight sets.
-The tournament boosted Simon to a career-high world no. 10, displacing Richard Gasquet as French no. 1.
+On 14 September, Simon won his third title of the year and fifth career title, defeating Carlos Moyá at the Romanian Open.
+Simon entered the Madrid Masters the following month, defeating No. 11 James Blake and No. 14 Ivo Karlović to reach the semifinals.
+In the semifinals, he defeated world No. 1, Rafael Nadal, in three sets, in a match that lasted 3 hours and 23 minutes.
+Simon lost the final to world No. 4, Andy Murray, in straight sets.
+The tournament boosted Simon to a career-high world No. 10, displacing Richard Gasquet as French No. 1.
 By the end of 2008, France had four players in the top 20 (Simon, Tsonga, Gasquet, and Monfils), for the first time since computer rankings were established in 1973.
-The French paper L'Equipe grouped the four player as néo-Mousquetaires.
+The French paper L'Équipe grouped the four player as néo-Mousquetaires.
 French TV Canal+ went on to produce a documentary series that followed the four French players and their touring around the world.
 The series "Les 4 Mousquetaires" went on the air for two seasons during 2009 and 2010.

-On November 3, he qualified for the Tennis Masters Cup, a tournament usually reserved for the world's top eight players in Shanghai, after Rafael Nadal withdrew due to knee complications and fatigue.
+On 3 November, he qualified for the Tennis Masters Cup, a tournament usually reserved for the world's top eight players in Shanghai, after Rafael Nadal withdrew due to knee complications and fatigue.
 He was drawn in the red group with Roger Federer, Andy Murray, and Andy Roddick.
 In his first round-robin match, he beat defending champion Federer.
 Simon lost to Murray in his next match, but followed it with a victory over Radek Štěpánek, who replaced the injured Roddick.
-After Murray defeated Federer in the final round-robin match, Simon qualified for the semifinals, where he lost to world no. 3 Novak Djokovic in three sets.
-After this, he achieved a career high of world no. 7.
+After Murray defeated Federer in the final round-robin match, Simon qualified for the semifinals, where he lost to world No. 3, Novak Djokovic, in three sets.
+After this, he achieved a career high of world No. 7.

-In December, he played in the newly formed Masters France exhibition tournament for the eight French players who had performed best at the four French tournaments.
+In December, he played in the newly formed 2008 Masters France exhibition tournament for the eight French players who had performed best at the four French tournaments.
 He qualified from the round-robin group stage with victories against Julien Benneteau, Marc Gicquel, and Josselin Ouanna.
 In the final against Michaël Llodra, Llodra pulled out with a shoulder injury, resulting in Simon's becoming the inaugural winner of the tournament.